Below you will find information about Swedish schools and preschools, parental and children benefits and spouse support.

 Preschool (förskola) or day care allows you as a parent to work during the day while providing a safe and stimulating environment for your child.
 Your child can be at preschool from 6:30 to 18:30 (the opening hours can vary) every weekday except certain public holidays.

 Fees are based on your household income as well as the number of children you currently have enrolled.
 All municipalities apply a system of maximum fees.
 This means that there is a cap on how high fees can be for a family.
-Every child is guaranteed a place in a preschool after turning 1, subject to certain regulations.
+Every child is guaranteed a place in a preschool from the age of one, subject to certain regulations.